Multilevel Digital Contact Tracing: Abstract

 \section{Abstract}

-Digital contact tracing of an infected person, testing the possible infection for the contacted persons, and isolation play a crucial role in alleviating the outbreak.
-Here, we design a dynamic graph streaming algorithm that can trace the contacts under the control of the Public Health Authorities (PHA).
-Our algorithm receives proximity data from the mobile devices as contact data streams and uses a sliding window model to construct a dynamic contact graph sketch.
-Prominently, we introduce the edge label of the contact graph as a binary contact vector, which acts like a sliding window and holds the latest $D$ days (incubation period) of temporal social interactions.
-Notably, the algorithm prepares the direct and indirect (multilevel) contact list from the contact graph sketch for a given set of infected persons.
-Finally, the algorithm also uses a disjoint set data structure to construct the infection pathways for the trace list.
-The present study offers the design of algorithms with underlying data structures for digital contact trace relevant to the proximity data produced by Bluetooth enabled mobile devices.
-Our analysis reveals that for COVID-19 close contact parameters, the storage space requires maintaining the contact graph of ten million users; having 14 days of close contact data in the PHA server takes $55$ Gigabytes of memory and preparation of the contact list for a given set of the infected person depends on the size of the infected list.
-Our centralized digital contact tracing framework can also be applicable for other relevant diseases parameterized by an incubation period and proximity duration of contacts.
+Digital contact tracing plays a crucial role in alleviating an outbreak, and designing multilevel digital contact tracing for a country is an open problem due to the analysis of large volumes of temporal contact data.
+We develop a multilevel digital contact tracing framework that constructs dynamic contact graphs from the proximity contact data.
+Prominently, we introduce the edge label of the contact graph as a binary circular contact queue, which holds the temporal social interactions during the incubation period.
+After that, our algorithm prepares the direct and indirect (multilevel) contact list for a given set of infected persons from the contact graph.
+Finally, the algorithm constructs the infection pathways for the trace list.
+We implement the framework and validate the contact tracing process with synthetic and real-world data sets.
+In addition, analysis reveals that for COVID-19 close contact parameters, the framework takes reasonable space and time to create the infection pathways.
+Our framework can apply to any epidemic spreading by changing the algorithm's parameters.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{